puppykitten/ctf/sftp/README.md

 Therefore, after the CTF, I wrote an exploit for this second bug, which is a use-after-free.
 To understand the bug, let's recap some things we can conclude about the filesystem implementation's behavior:

  * we are not able to change the root, but we can of course change the pwd using the `cd` command
- * when commands are given relative paths, finding entries always goes from the pwd pointer, not the root.
+ * when commands are given relative paths, finding entries always goes from the pwd pointer, not the root
- * removing objects only deletes (`free()`s) the entry object, not the data object (so that's a memory leak on a "normal" heap)
+ * removing objects only deletes (with `free()) the entry object, not the data object (so that's a memory leak on a "normal" heap)
  * removing a directory sets its parent's corresponding child entry to NULL and also walks every single link to set the link target to NULL in case it points to this directory

 Something is missing here!!
 When removing a directory, it should be detected when it is the current working directory that we are removing!
 Otherwise, the global pwd pointer will point to a freed object aka a classic UAF.
 Since removing pwd only NULLifies the corresponding child entry of the root, as long as further commands are using relative paths, everything will still "just work".
 This is because even freeing the directory entry with ptmalloc, only the first 16 bytes of the chunk get possibly modified, and even that only means the parent pointer, the type, and the first four bytes of the name, however none of those fields are used when entries are looked up starting from the `pwd`, since it that case the lookup only walks `pwd->children`.